 The outcome is almost always excellent with simple treatment.

-Always wash your hands thoroughly before touching the skin around your eye.
-If you are susceptible to styes, it may help to carefully clean off excess oils from the edges of your lids.
+Always wash your hands very well before touching the skin around your eye.
+If you are prone to getting styes or have blepharitis, it may help to carefully clean off excess oils from the edges of your lids.
 To do this, use,a solution of warm water and no-tears baby shampoo.

 Bump on the eyelid; Stye; Hordeolum